-8.3 OpenStack Release Gaps
+OpenStack Release Gaps

 Section contains the APIs versions and key differences between the chosen Anuket baseline version (Train), the current version for RI (Ocata) and the potential future version for RI (Stein).
 The table below gives only an overview of the differences.
-For detailed changes, please check the https://releases.openstack.org.
+For detailed changes, please check the OpenStack Releases [88].